allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 }
 ```

-You can train the model on your machine by cloning [the examples repository](https://github.com/allenai/allennlp-guide-examples), and
+You can train the model on your machine by cloning [the GitHub repository](https://github.com/allenai/allennlp-guide), and
 going to the `nla_semparse` directory.

 ```
-cd allennlp-guide-examples/nla_semparse
+cd allennlp-guide/nla_semparse
 ```

 The following line installs `allennlp` and `allennlp_models`.